carolzy/event_searh_0327/README.md

 # Atom.ai Voice Search Application

-This folder contains the organized essential files for the Atom.ai voice search application, a daily company research assistant that provides deep insights for B2B professionals.
+This folder contains the organized essential files for the Atom.ai voice search application, a daily company research assistant that provides deep insights for startup founders, B2B professionals, VCs and beyond.

 ## Core Files